 Regardless of the lesion type, the condition is progressive and painful.
 Extraction of affected teeth is the only rational treatment approach.
 Dental radiography of all teeth is essential.
 Affected crowns may have diseased tooth roots, which is critical information when planning surgical extraction.
 Radiography will also allow the identification of developing TR at the root level that may not be apparent in the crown.
 These teeth also require extraction.
 Crown amputation is recommended only in specific situations.

 Cats that have been diagnosed with TR are known to be at increased risk of developing further lesions in the future.
 Monitoring at regular intervals should include an annual COHAT with dental radiography.
 This will allow for early identification and extraction of affected teeth.

-There is no universally agreed upon method for prevention of TR.
-Good dental hygiene continues to be of importance for control of other dental conditions, although the role in prevention of TR is not yet clear.
+Currently, there is no known method for the prevention of TR.
+Good dental hygiene continues to be of importance for the control of other dental conditions, although the role in the prevention of TR is not yet clear.

 Feline Chronic Gingivostomatitis